 The declining balance method is a widely used form of accelerated depreciation in which some percentage of straight line depreciation rate is used.
 This method essentially results in more depreciation charge in early years and less depreciation charge in later years of asset’s useful life.
-A usual practice is to apply a 200% or 150% of the straight line rate to calculate depreciation expense for the period.
-The depreciation rate that is determined in this way is known as declining balance rate or accelerated depreciation rate.
-For example, if straight line depreciation rate is 10% and the company uses a 200% of the straight line depreciation rate, the accelerated depreciation rate to be used in declining balance method would be 20% (10% × 2).
+A usual practice is to apply a 200% or 150% of the straight line rate to calculate and apply depreciation expense for the period.
+The depreciation rate that is determined under such an approach is known as declining balance rate or accelerated depreciation rate.
+For example, if straight line depreciation rate is 10% and the company uses a 200% of the straight line depreciation rate, the accelerated depreciation rate to be used in declining balance method would be 20% (= 10% × 2).

 Unlike other depreciation methods, the salvage value is not deducted from the cost of the asset under this method.
 The accelerated depreciation rate is applied to the book value (undepreciated cost) of the asset at the beginning of the period.
 The continuous charge of depreciation reduces book value of the asset year by year and, hence, the depreciation expense.
 When book value of the asset is reduced to its salvage, no more depreciation is provided.

 Double declining balance method:

 The double declining balance method is simply a declining balance method in which double (200%) of the straight line depreciation rate is used.
 Also discussed in the first paragraph of the article.